-59. Some discretion should be exercised by States Departments and Committees to assess the benefits of publishing the cost, taking into account the cost of calculating this figure.
+59. Some discretion should be exercised to assess the benefits of publishing the cost, taking into account the cost of calculating this figure.
 It may not be appropriate to evaluate the cost for every response to a request for information.
 For example, where costs are negligible or not significant they need not be calculated or included with the response.

-Table 1:

-States of Guernsey Employee Costs 2013-2014
+Table 1: States of Guernsey Employee Costs 2016 to 2017